PatrickBruso/CS50x/project/README.md

 that using the resize method available in PIL did not create as clear an image, so instead I created functions that can shrink or enlarge an image.
 Additionally, I used the Stanford SimpleImage library which applies a nice class based structure to PIL images for easier access to RGB values.</p>

+#### File Structure
+<p>My program has mutiple python files.
+The simple-guy.py file is the GUI/user interface.
+This file
+is written using the PySimpleGUI library and creates the program for the user.
+I found that it was more user-friendly to create a GUI than to have the user pass through commands using the command line.</p>

+<p>The GUI handles picking an image from disk, loading the image, viewing the palettes, and pixelating the image.
+This allows the user to look at multiple palette choices without having to re-run the program.</p>

+<p>The